Mikhail Borodin: Advisor to Sun Yat-sen (1923–1925)

+In March 1924, negotiations between Soviet envoy Lev Karakhan and the Zhili-clique controlled Beiyang government reached a deadlock, with the Chinese side incensed by Soviet demands to retain control of the Chinese Eastern Railway.
+Borodin received orders from Moscow to engage in secret talks with Zhang Zuolin, leader of the rival Fengtian clique, whom he had met on his way to Guangzhou.
+He travelled to Shenyang during April and May of 1924, where he negotiated a deal with Zhang.
+The Soviets would recognise Manchuria's autonomy under Fengtian rule.
+In exchange, they would be granted joint control of the railway.
+Upon hearing of this, the Beiyang government dropped its previous opposition.
+In a deal signed on 31 May 1924, it agreed to grant the Soviets joint control of the railway, and the right to station Red Army troops in Manchuria.

-In 1924, KMT leaders gradually grew weary of the influence of the Communist Party.
-When Borodin was confronted on this subject, he stated that continued Soviet aid was linked to co-operation with the communists.
-Leading figures in the CCP, including Mao Zedong, however, came to advocate an end to co-operation.
+KMT members criticised this deal as imperialist, and in June 1924, right-wing figures in the party demanded that Borodin be removed from his post as Sun's advisor.
+They also expressed concern about the rising influence of the Communist Party within the KMT.
+When Borodin was confronted about this, he stated that continued Soviet aid was tied to co-operation with the Chinese communists.
+Leading figures in the CCP, including Mao Zedong, however, came to advocate for an end to co-operation.
 Borodin made clear to them that their continued participation in the United Front was both necessary and expected.
-When a group of American supporters of the KMT attempted to warn Sun of the danger of the growing Soviet influence in his party, asking, in a subtle anti-semitic attack, whether Sun knew Borodin's real name, Sun replied that it was "Lafayette".
+When a group of American KMT supporters attempted to warn Sun of the danger of the growing Soviet influence in his party, asking, in a subtle anti-semitic attack, whether Sun knew Borodin's real name, Sun replied that it was "Lafayette".

 In the latter part of 1924, Borodin travelled to meet the "Christian General" Feng Yuxiang, whom he attempted to bring into the Kuomintang fold.
-Feng and Borodin got along well, and although Feng did not join the KMT at this juncture, he did allow KMT propagandists and agitators to embed with his army, bolstering its cause.
+Feng and Borodin got along well, and although Feng did not join the KMT at this juncture, he did allow KMT propagandists and agitators to embed with his army, bolstering the revolutionary cause.
+From December 1924, Borodin would be supported by future Vietnamese communist leader Ho Chi Minh, who had been despatched to Guangzhou by the Comintern to serve as his interpreter and secretary.